UN to finalize science report on how warming hits home hard

 Poertner warned of “tipping points” and a risk of mass extinction like the one that did away with Earth’s dinosaurs.

+“We need to take everyone with us,” she told The Associated Press.
+“That's why we need to translate the findings and discuss them internationally."

+Roberts, the panel's co-chair, made clear that the message to policymakers is likely to be stark.

-“You need not just incremental change,” Roberts said at a United Nations Foundation briefing last week.
+“You need not just incremental change,” she said at a United Nations Foundation briefing last week.
 “You need systemic change.”

 ———